dliuproduction/gatsby-starter-prismic/README.md

 You have to know the basics of Prismic's interface in order to be able to make the necessary changes / setup your project accordingly.
 You can also checkout the document ["Sourcing from Prismic"](https://www.gatsbyjs.org/docs/sourcing-from-prismic/) I wrote for the official Gatsby documentation.

-### Content types
+### Custom types

-If you want to use the exact same custom types and only want to get up and running, follow these steps:
+To configure the exact same custom type as this starter, follow these steps:

-1. Setup an account on Prismic and go to your custom types
+1. Go to your custom types tab
 2. Click the button "Create New" and choose "Repeatable Type".
 Give it the name `Post` (the API ID should be `post` automatically)
 3. On the right side you have a sidebar with **Build mode** and **JSON editor**.
 Open the **JSON editor** tab and insert the data from `.prismic/post.json`.
 Save your type